Monday morning blues as ‘WannaCry’ hits at workweek’s start

 Microsoft distributed the patch two months ago, which could have forestalled much of the attack, but in many organizations it was likely lost among the blizzard of updates and patches that large corporations and governments strain to manage.

 Watt reported from Beijing.
-AP researcher Yu Bing and news assistant Liu Zheng in Beijing, John Leicester in Paris, Youkyung Lee in Seoul and Kelvin Chan in Hong Kong contributed to this report.
+AP researcher Yu Bing and news assistant Liu Zheng in Beijing, John Leicester in Paris, Jill Lawless in London, Youkyung Lee in Seoul and Kelvin Chan in Hong Kong contributed to this report.